blugnu/time/README.md

 Individual tests may use different mock clocks, allowing for different tests to run at different rates or to simulate different clock behaviours.

+> :bulb: A mocked clock in a test is only effective if the code
+> being tested is "context-clock aware".
+It must consistently
+> use a clock obtained from context and/or use the `blugnu/time`
+> package functions that accept a context.

 ## Running vs Stopped Clock

 A mock clock can be either running or stopped.
 Mock clocks are created stopped by default,